claretondori/Feature-Engineering-/README.md

 # Housing Price Prediction: Testing Different Encoding Methods

-This project focuses on predicting house prices using an Ames Housing dataset and a **Linear Regression** model.
+This project focuses on predicting house prices using Housing dataset and a **Linear Regression** model.
 The main goal is to test **seven different categorical encoding methods** to see how they affect the model's accuracy, data shape, and processing speed.

 ---